 As long as the mains AC supply is present, the inverter contributes its power to the existing grid mains supply, and stops the process when the grid supply fails.

 The concept is indeed very intriguing as it allows each of us to become an utility power contributor.
-Imagine each house getting involved in this project to generate overwhelming amounts of power to the grid, which in turn provides a passive income source to the involved residences.
+Imagine each house getting involved in this project to generate overwhelming amounts of power to the grid, which in turn provides a passive income source to the contributing residences.
 Since the input is derived from the renewable sources, the income becomes absolutely free of cost.

 Making a grid tie inverter at home is considered to be very difficult as the concept involves some strict criteria to be observed, not following may lead to hazardous situations.